rudderlabs/rudderstack-docs/destinations/clevertap.md

 # Clevertap

-[Clevertap](https://clevertap.com/) is a customer engagement and retention platform that provides the functionality to integrate app analytics and marketing it helps you build valuable, long-term relationships with your customers by giving you access to real-time behavioral analytics so you know who they are, and a platform with which you can engage users on the right channels, at the right time, and with a message that resonates.
-With Clevertap you can easily track actions users are taking and analyzes how people are using your product, It also gives you the ability to easily Segment users based on their actions and run targeted campaigns to these segments, and analyze each campaign to understand their effect on user engagement and business metrics.
+[Clevertap](https://clevertap.com/) is a popular customer engagement and retention platform.
+Its in-app analytics and marketing capabilities allow you to get real-time insights into your customers and build valuable, long-term relationships with them.
+With Clevertap, you can easily your users' actions and understand how they are using your product.
+You can also segment users based on their behavior and run targeted campaigns to boost your user engagement and retention metrics.

 You can now send your event data directly to Clevertap through RudderStack.